 - 2-3 leaves cabbage (2-3 leaves = 140 g or 5 oz)

 - 2 green onion/scallion (2 green onion = 15 g or 0.5 oz)

 - 1 inch ginger (1" = 2.5 cm) (fresh, grated)

-- Combine the meat and seasonings and knead the mixture with hands until the texture becomes sticky.
+Mix well and knead the mixture with hand until it becomes sticky.

 Gyoza wrappers: Homemade recipe, click here.

-After you wrap gyoza, cook or freeze it right away; otherwise water from the ingredients will start to make the wrapper wet.
+After you fold gyoza, cook or freeze it right away; otherwise water from the ingredients will start to make the wrapper wet.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe and link to this post as the original source.
 Thank you.

 Editor’s Note: The post was originally published on Feb 9, 2011.
 Photos and recipe were updated in November, 2013.
 The video was added and content and photos were updated in July 2017.